 This assignment will give you a chance to perform some simple tasks with pointers.
 The tasks are only loosely related to each other.
 Start the assignment by copying the code below and pasting it into a .cpp file, then add statements to accomplish each of the tasks listed.
 Don't delete any of the given code or comments.
 Some of the tasks will only require a single C++ statement, others will require more than one.

-No documentation is required for this part of the assignment.
+No documentation is required for this project.

 /*